7 things to know about reDesignED

 - Ways of knowing.

 When designing interventions, multiple areas of scholarship are usually enacted together in the final product.
-The desired outcome of reDesignED’s EDR initiatives are equitable, resilient, sustainable, future-oriented learning communities.
+The desired outcome of our initiatives are equitable, resilient, sustainable, future-oriented learning communities.

 02 | What is Education Design Research?

-Education Design Research (or EDR for short) is a socially-responsive science that changes the fundamental research question from “how can we identify the factors that contribute to an existing problem to how can we ameliorate the problem and design interventions that improve the conditions for learners directly?”
-The first guiding principle of EDR is “its focus on a persistent problem of practice from multiple stakeholders’ perspectives” (Russel, Jackson, Krumm & Frank, 2013).
+Education Design Research (EDR) is a socially-responsive science that changes the fundamental research question from “how can we identify the factors that contribute to an existing problem to how can we ameliorate the problem and design interventions that improve the conditions for learners directly?”
+(Reeves, 2025).
+The first guiding principle of EDR is “its focus on a persistent problem of practice from multiple stakeholders’ perspectives” (McKenney & Reeves, 2025).
 A second guiding principle is that EDR initiatives must be substantiated by existing theories and frameworks in order to articulate a direct relationship between the design intervention and the desired outcome.
 A third guiding principle is the highly collaborative and iterative nature of EDR which allows us to work directly with local education partners to arrive at solutions for contextualized problems while simultaneously advancing education research valuable for future contexts.
-Throughout EDR initiatives, our education partners become active collaborators in framing the problem, contributing to the design of evidence-based interventions, and making sense of data to address local needs.
+It is the useful knowledge gleaned from EDR initiatives in the form of design principles, design processes, design frameworks that has the potential to support evidence-based practice at scale (McKenney & Schunn, 2018).

 03 | How does it work?